HoracioSoldman/realtime-events-analytics/README.md

     For that, simply copy and run the content of [click_stream.sql](sql/click_stream.sql) on PgAdmin.

 ### 6. Debezium

+- Update the PostgreSQL credentials in the [debezium.json's](/debezium/debezium.json) based in what we previously added in the `.env` file.

 - Create a Postgres Debezium connector